aws-samples/sample-live-class-student-engagement-analysis-with-generative-ai/README.md

 # Student attentiveness and engagement analysis in live classrooms with generative AI

-The shift to oOnline learning has revolutionized education, offering broader flexibility and accessibility like never before.
+Online learning has revolutionized education, offering broader flexibility and accessibility.
 However, as many educators have discovered, keeping students engaged in a virtual classroom can be a significant challenge.
 Students often find it difficult to stay focused with ongoing distractions.
 Teachers also struggle to gauge attentiveness.
 As a result, it becomes a pressing need to find innovative ways to keep students actively involved in online live classrooms.

 In physical classrooms, teachers use facial cues and student’s expression.
 By observing these nonverbal signals, teachers can immediately identify whether students are confused, engaged, or losing interest.
-This helps them manage the classroom in real time, so they know whether to repeat certain concepts or take corrective measures to improve engagement for better outcomes.
+This helps them manage the classroom in real time, so they know whether to repeat certain concepts or take corrective measures to improve engagement.
 In online live classrooms, such real-time understanding of students’ understanding and their attentiveness is difficult.
 Due to network issues,  or students preferring to leave their cameras off, teachers don’t have a good way to understand the classroom’s vibe.

-These are the challenges we’re heard from some of our EdTech customers. wWe’ve built a sample solution which allows teachers can use to gauge students’ attentiveness and their understanding in online live classrooms.
-Teachers can see this data in real time and can take corrective measures to build better learning outcome and engaging classrooms and better learning outcomes.
+These are the challenges we’re heard from some of our EdTech customers.
+We’ve built a sample solution teachers can use to gauge students’ attentiveness and their understanding in online live classrooms.
+Teachers can see this data in real time and can take corrective measures to build engaging classrooms and better learning outcomes.

 # Architecture Diagram & Solution Overview